gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/canvas.md

 # Canvas

-Represent a surface that can be drawn under a view-port:
+Represents a surface that can be drawn inside a viewport:

 <img src="img/canvas.png" width=300/>